 Record Date Shareholders who do not fully exercise their Rights will, upon the completion of the Offer, own a smaller proportional interest in the Fund than they owned prior to the Offer.
-In addition, an immediate dilution of the net asset value per share may be experienced by all shareholders as a result of the Offer because the Subscription Price may be less than the then current net asset value per share, and the number of shares outstanding after the Offer may increase in greater percentage than the increase in the size of the Fund's assets.
-Although it is not possible to state precisely the amount of such decrease in net asset value per share, if any, because it is not known at this time what the Subscription Price will be, what the net asset value per share will be on the Pricing Date or what proportion of the Shares will be subscribed for, such dilution could be minimal or substantial.
-For example, assuming (i) all Rights are exercised, (ii) the Fund's net asset value on the Pricing Date is \$6.96 per share (the net asset value per share on May 13, 2002) and (iii) the Subscription Price is \$6.85 per share (95% of the last reported sale price per share on the NYSE on May 13, 2002), then the Fund's net asset value per share would be reduced by approximately \$0.03 per share or 0.44%.
+In addition, an immediate dilution of the net asset value per share may be experienced by all shareholders as a result of the Offer because the Subscription Price may be less than the then current net asset value per share, and the number of shares outstanding after the Offer may increase in greater percentage than the increase in the size of the Fund s assets.
+Although it is not possible to state precisely the amount of such decrease in net asset value per share, if any, because it is not known at this time what the Subscription Price will be, what the net asset value per share will be on the Pricing Date, or what proportion of the Shares will be subscribed for, such dilution could be minimal or substantial.
+For example, assuming (i) all Rights are exercised, (ii) the Fund s net asset value on the Pricing Date is \$6.06 per share (the net asset value per share on July 13, 2007), and (iii) the Subscription Price is \$5.47 per share (equal to the lower of the NAV at the close of business on July 13, 2007 or 95% of the average of the last reported sale price of a share of the Fund s Common Stock on the NYSE on July 13, 2007, and the four preceding business days), then the Fund s net asset value per share would be reduced by approximately \$0.11 per share or 1.82%.